Phase III, Efficacy and Safety of "Kamada-AAT for Inhalation" (InnovAATe)

 7. Able to read and sign informed consent and willing to participate in the study.

-8. Males or non-pregnant, non-lactating females whose screening pregnancy test is negative, who are using contraceptive methods deemed reliable by the investigator, who are post-menopausal, or are surgically sterilized.
+8. Males or non-pregnant, non-lactating females whose screening pregnancy test is negative, who are willing to use contraceptive methods for the duration of the study, or who are postmenopausal, or surgically sterilized.

-9. High compliance during run in defined as study medication use and e-Diary compliance for at least 20 out of the 28 days of run in.
+9. Study medication use for at least 20 out of the 28 days of run-in, as recorded in the study nebulization PARI Track data.

 Exclusion Criteria

-1. Immunoglobulin A (IgA) absolute deficiency defined as serum IgA levels < 0.05 g/L at screening.
+1. Immunoglobulin A (IgA) absolute deficiency defined as serum IgA levels < 0.05 g/L.

 2. History of life-threatening transfusion reaction(s), allergy, anaphylactic reaction, or systemic response to human plasma-derived products.

-3. Two or more moderate or any severe exacerbation(s) within the year prior to the baseline visit.
+3. Two or more moderate or any severe exacerbation(s) within the year prior to baseline.

-4. A moderate exacerbation within 6 weeks prior to the baseline.
+4. A moderate exacerbation within 6 weeks prior to baseline.

 5. Use of oral or parenteral glucocorticoids in doses above 10 mg of prednisone daily or equivalent generics (substance and dose).